WHAT SIZE BMX STEM DO YOU NEED?

 FORGED VS CNC STEMS

-Primarily stems are CNC machined as you can create a more detailed looking stem and able to remove meterial in areas without compromising strength as it'd done using precise computer equiptment.
+Primarily stems are CNC machined as you can create a more detailed looking stem and able to remove material in areas without compromising strength as it'd done using precise computer equipment.
 Stems such as the Colony Square Back, Division ACG an Cult Salvation are all CNC machined.

 You will commonly find forged stems on complete bikes as they are mass produced compared to after market parts which in turn helps keep the pricing down on the bikes.